Francus13/LWJGL-Graphics-Audio-Input-Library/README.md

 # Usage
 Your application should run by calling `Driver.main()`.

-App.java is the only file that needs to be edited.
+App.java is the only file that is required to be edited.
 App.java needs to have a `public static void initApp()` and a `public static void update()`.
 See Input Usage for some possible requirements in `App.update()`.